fisheryv/lobe-chat/docs/Usage/Usage-Agents.md

 ## Adding Custom Agents

-As the fundamental unit of LobeChat, adding and iterating on agents is crucial.
+As the fundamental unit of PlanChat, adding and iterating on agents is crucial.
 Now you can add agents to your favorites list in two ways:

 ### `A` Add through the Agent Marketplace

-If you're new to writing prompts, you might want to browse the Agent Marketplace in LobeChat.
+If you're new to writing prompts, you might want to browse the Agent Marketplace in PlanChat.
 Here, you can find commonly used agents submitted by others and add them to your list with just one click, making it very convenient.

 ![](https://github-production-user-asset-6210df.s3.amazonaws.com/17870709/279588466-4c32041b-a8e6-4703-ba4a-f91b7800e359.png)